arpita-prasad/ambiguity-resolver/README.md

 - Single-sentence analysis – no cross-sentence referential resolution
 - CPU inference only by default – add `.to("cuda")` calls for GPU support
 - Rule-based meaning generation – templates rather than generative explanations

----

-## Future Work

-- [ ] Expand dataset to 500+ examples across Hindi dialects
-- [ ] Replace mBERT with **IndicBERT** or **MuRIL** for better Hindi performance
-- [ ] Add generative explanations using mT5 or IndicBART
-- [ ] Support multi-sentence / discourse-level analysis
-- [ ] Add active learning pipeline for continuous improvement
-- [ ] Deploy backend to Railway / Render for public access